-Dean's List: Students who achieve a grade point average of 3.5 or above during a given semester are named to the Dean's List for that semester.
+Dean's List: Students who achieve a grade point average of 3.50 to 3.99 during a given semester are named to the Dean's List for that semester.
 Students with an average of 3.25-3.49 are named to the Honorable Mention List.
 To qualify for these honors, students must have full-time status, have taken at least 9 semester hours of traditionally graded courses, and have no grades of F or Incomplete for the semester.

-Course Limitations: Students may have more than one major listed on their transcripts, but may present no more than 64 semester hours in any one discipline, and no more than 88 semester hours in any two disciplines in fulfillment of graduation requirements.
-A student who wishes to take more than 64 semester hours in one discipline or 88 semester hours in any two disciplines must take additional hours beyond the 128 semester hours required for graduation.
+Course Limitations: Students may have more than one major listed on their transcripts, but may present no more than 64 semester hours in any one discipline in fulfillment of graduation requirements.
+A student who wishes to take more than 64 semester hours in one discipline must take additional hours beyond the 128 semester hours required for graduation.